Forced Marriage Globally

-A forced marriage is a marriage conducted without the valid consent of both parties, where physical or emotional coercion is a factor.
+Forced marriages are marriages conducted without the valid consent of both parties, where physical or emotional coercion is a factor.
+In 2017, the International Labor Organization designated forced marriage as a form of modern slavery.

 Minor girls and young adult women are overwhelmingly victims of forced marriages.
 Sons who resist an arranged marriage, have a partner the parents disapprove of, or are gay, may be coerced or tricked into a forced marriage.

-Forced marriage is gender-based violence perpetrated by parents that can lead to increased vulnerability to and/or abuses by other family members including coerced sexual initiation, marital rape, statutory rape, suppression of sexual orientation or gender identity, interrupted education, domestic violence by husbands and in-laws, transnational abandonment, reproductive coercion resulting in early and/or multiple pregnancies, and femicide.
+Forced marriage is gender-based violence perpetrated by parents or other family members that can lead to increased vulnerability to abuses including coerced sexual initiation, marital rape, statutory rape, suppression of sexual orientation or gender identity, interrupted education, domestic violence by husbands and in-laws, transnational abandonment, reproductive coercion resulting in early and/or multiple pregnancies, and femicide.

 Tactics to entrap, force, or gain ‘consent’ of minor or adult children include threats or acts of physical harm, imprisonment at home, threats to marry off a younger sister, exile from the parental home, abandonment in the parents’ home country, cutting off financial support, inducing guilt by claiming a parent will commit suicide or die, using lies to confound real intentions, and sometimes even drugging a child to get her on an airplane.

 In general, mothers and fathers may both seem resolved in enforcing their daughter’s marriage, but there can be complicated dynamics below the surface.
 For example, a mother warned her daughter about her father’s plans because she was opposed to them and encouraged her daughter to resist, but she later capitulated because her husband promised he would give up his mistress of many years for the mother’s cooperation (which of course he did not do).
 In another situation, a father did not accompany the family to Jordan to attend his daughter’s marriage, which could be interpreted as resistance or indifference.